crate/cratedb-toolkit/doc/backlog.md

 - Add additional check if data table(s) exists, or not.
-- Dissolve JOIN-based retention task gathering, because, when the application does not discover any retention policy job, it can not discriminate between "no retention policy" and "no data", and this, it is not able to report about it correspondingly.
+- Dissolve JOIN-based retention task gathering, because, when the application does not discover any retention policy job, it can not discriminate between "no retention policy" and "no data", and thus, it is not able to report about it correspondingly.
 - Refactor "partition"-based strategies into subfamily/category, in order to
   make room for other types of strategies not necessarily using partitioned